Facts about polyunsaturated fats

 Eating healthier fats can lead to certain health benefits.
 But eating too much fat can lead to weight gain.
 All fats contain 9 calories per gram.
 This is more than twice the amount of calories found in carbohydrates and protein.

 It is not enough to add foods high in unsaturated fats to a diet filled with unhealthy foods and fats.
-Instead, replace saturated or trans fats with healthier fats.
+Instead, replace saturated fats with healthier fats.
 Overall, eliminating saturated fats is twice as effective in lowering blood cholesterol levels as increasing polyunsaturated fats.

 All packaged foods have nutrition labels on them that include fat content.
 Reading food labels can help you keep track of how much fat you eat a day.